sami-diaf/Topic-Scaling/README.md

 # Topic-Scaling
-# Estimating topics using document scaling
+Estimating topics using document scaling for time-based topics.
+This method combines Wordfish and supervised Latent Dirichlet Allocation (sLDA)
-# for time-based topics